hataeung2/hataeung2.github.io/docs/portfolio/2013-diablo2.md

 ---

 ## Diablo2, 2013
-During the game academy.
+A project from my time at game academy.
-I made it without any fine-tuned experience, but because of it, I made it with a burning passion.
+Although I lacked experience back then, I poured my heart and soul into building this.

 ![sample img](/assets/images/portfolio-2013-diablo2.jpg)